boxingbeetle/softfab/src/softfab/docs/howto/ci/contents.md

 Set "Content type" to `application/json`.

-For the secret, generate a random string of sufficient length and paste that same string both in the form at Gogs and in the repository configuration here in your Control Center.
+Copy-paste the randomly generated secret string from the New/Edit Repository page here in your Control Center.

 The rest of the settings you can leave on their default values.